namoopsoo/handy/new_laptop_setup/virtual_envs.md

-Nice that now python has this built in method for creating virtual environments
+Nice that now python has this built in method for creating virtual environments per [docs](https://docs.python.org/3/library/venv.html)

 ```sh
 # like this